 Dan: Hey.
 Paul.
 Thanks for coming on this hunting trip with me.
-When my friend came down with the flu and couldn’t make it, your sister wasn’t going to let me go alone.
+When my friend came down with the flu and couldn’t make it, your sister wasn’t gonna [going to] let me go alone.
 You know, for safety reasons.

 Paul: Yeah, well, as you know, I really don’t like to hunt.
 [That’s okay!]
 But I only came because my sister twisted my arm.[Ah, that’s okay!]
 I didn’t realize I was marrying into a family of hunters.

-Dan: Shh.
+Dan: Ah.
+Shh.
 Quiet.
 I can see some deer down there, I think.
-You’ll scare the deer away.
+You’ll scare them away.
 They have a great sense of hearing and smell, so we have to remain out of sight.

 Paul: Well, as you know, I really don’t eat much meat . . .

 Paul: How about if I just wait here and watch, you know, watch our stuff?

-Dan: No, man.
+Dan: What?
+No, no, man.
 We’ll have a better chance at bagging a deer if we’re together.

 Paul: Uh, man, I forgot my ammo back at the truck.
+[Wha- What?]
 What a bummer!
 I guess I’ll just have to sit here and watch.

 Dan: Are you crazy?
 Here.
 Take these shells and load your rifle.
 Taken ’em.
 Take ’em.

 Dan: What are you doing?
 Cut it out!
-There’s a huge deer now.
+There’s a huge deer in there.
 Ah, he’s mine!
 Watch this!